feathersjs/feathers/index.md

 ## To get started

 Feathers extends [Express 4](http://expressjs.com), one of the most popular web frameworks for [NodeJS](http://nodejs.org/).
-It makes it easy to create shared RESTful web services and real-time applications using SocketIO and several other NodeJS websocket libraries.
+It makes it easy to create shared RESTful web services and real-time applications using SocketIO and several other NodeJS websocket libraries supported by [Primus](http://primus.io).

 If you are not familiar with Express head over to the [Express Guides](http://expressjs.com/guide.html) to get an idea.
-Feathers works the exact same way except that `var app = require('express')();` is replaced with `var app = require('feathers')()`.
+Feathers works the exact same way and supports the same functionality except that `var app = require('express')();` is replaced with `var app = require('feathers')()`.
 This means that you can literally drop Feathers into your existing Express 4 application and start adding new services right away.

 The following guide will walk through creating a basic Todo REST and websocket API with Feathers and MongoDB and also explain how to add authentication and authorization.
-For additional information also make sure to read through the [API documentation](/api/) later.
+For additional information also make sure to read through the [API documentation](/api/) and [FAQ](/faq/) later.

-To get started with this guide, lets create a new folder and in it
+To get started with this guide, lets create a new folder and in it run

 > `npm install feathers`

 ## Your first service

-The most important concept Feathers adds to Express is that of __services__.
+The most important concept Feathers adds to Express is that of *services*.
 Services can be used just like an Express middleware function but instead are JavaScript objects that provide at least one of the following methods:

 ```js
 var myService = {